lishanisrikaran/retail-sql-analytics/README.md

 ## Analysed areas:

 ### **1) Revenue & Order Performance**
-**Objective**: To evaluate monthly revenue and order trends and quantify month-over-month (MoM) growth, in order to identify growth patterns, seasonality, and performance volatility that may impact strategic decision-making. <br>
+**Objective**: To evaluate monthly revenue and order trends and quantify month-over-month (MoM) growth, in order to identify growth patterns, seasonality, and performance volatility that may impact strategic decision-making.

 **Approach:** Using advanced SQL techniques, transaction data was aggregated at a monthly level.
 For each month, total orders and total revenue were calculated, alongside prior-month comparisons to derive MoM growth percentages for both metrics.

 **Key Findings**